Table of Contents

 Non-Gift Eligible – Deposit at University

-If the sponsorship is not allowable for UMF to accept per the Job Aid for Sponsorship for University-Hosted Events/Activities invoice the sponsorship package in accordance with Administrative Policy: Managing Billings to and Receivables from External Customers.
+If the sponsorship is not allowable for UMF to accept per the Job Aid for Sponsorship for University-Hosted Events/Activities, bill the sponsorship package in accordance with Administrative Policy: Managing Billings to and Receivables from External Customers.

-- Invoice the sponsorship through the EFS system, the invoice provides payment instructions when paying by check, electronic funds transfer or credit card.
-Contact your Financial Cluster for invoice instructions.
+- Bill the sponsorship through EFS Billing module.
+The bill provides payment instructions for the sponsor when paying by check, electronic funds transfer, or credit card.
+Contact your Financial Cluster for billing instructions.

 - Use the following revenue account codes based on the transaction: